opendaylight/docs/docs/developer-guides/neutron-northbound.rst

       ``integration/test/src/test/java/org/opendaylight/neutron/e2etest/ITNeutronE2E.java``
       to run a newly added tests.

-In OpenStack networking-odl
+In OpenStack ``networking-odl``

 -  Add new driver (or plugin) for new API with tests.

 In a southbound Neutron Provider

--  implement actual backend to realize those new API by listening related YANG models.
+-  implement actual back-end to realize those new API by listening related YANG models.

 How to write transcriber